TheTrackerCouncil/SMZ3Randomizer/docs/ServerSetup.md

-# SMZ3 Cas’ Multiplayer Server
+# SMZ3 Cas’ Multiplayer Server Setup

-Randomizer.Multiplayer.Server is a cross platform SignalR .NET application designed to route messages between various players in a Cas' Multiplayer game.
+The SMZ3 Cas' Multiplayer server is built as a cross platform SignalR .NET application designed to route messages between various players in a Cas' Multiplayer game.
 In this implementation, all seed and rom generation is handled on the client end and the server simply acts a sort of router for the traffic between the players in a game.

 ## Prerequisites

 - ASP.NET Core 6
 - .NET Core 6
 - IIS, Nginx, or similar to use as a proxy (recommended)
-- Visual Studio 2022 (for building)

-## Creating a new Build

-1. Update the package version
-1. Publish the Randomizer.Multiplayer.Server project to the bin\Release\net6.0\publish\ folder
-1. Execute MultiplayerServerZipper.ps1 in the setup folder to create a versioned zip file with

 ## appsettings.json